tomorrowbiostasis/Biostasis-Cloud-infrastructure/README.md

 ## Conclusion:

 Congratulations!
 You have successfully set up your own cloud infrastructure using various **AWS** services.
-In addition, you setup **Mailjet** and **Twilio** to be able to send emails and sms messages.
+In addition, you setup **Mailjet** and **Twilio** to be able to send emails and SMS messages.

 You can now start using the infrastructure for the project and make any necessary customizations.
 If you encounter any issues or have any questions, refer to the documentation or add your question on the discussion page of this repository.